2) Meet with Friends

 The body functions better when it is well hydrated.
 Drinking fresh water is essential in boosting vitality while flushing toxins from the body.

 If drinking water all day doesn’t sound exciting, try infusing it with fresh lemons or mint to give it a twist.

 Without a doubt, staying up on current events is important and keeps us all abreast of what is going on in the world.

 However, half of Americans say that the news causes them fatigue, anxiety and loss of sleep, according to a survey from the American Psychological Association.

-You may consider avoiding the news reports right before bed in order to keep higher energy levels and reduce stress.
+You may consider avoiding the news reports right before bed in order to reduce stress levels.

 6) Avoid Heavy Meals Before Bed

 Joy McCarthy, a holistic nutritionist, states that late night eating is not good for energy levels.

 Going to bed on a full stomach doesn’t allow the body to properly release melatonin, which is the hormone that regulates sleep.

 Furthermore, you won’t get a good night’s sleep which will leave you fatigued the next morning.